Canadian rescue services recover 10 bodies from sunk Spanish trawler | Science-Environment

 - Canada

-Sea rescue services from the Canadian city of Halifax found and recovered 10 bodies from a Spanish trawler that sank off the eastern coast of Canada, the services said late on Tuesday, though 11 crews are still missing.
+Sea rescue services from the Canadian city of Halifax found and recovered 10 bodies from a Spanish fishing trawler that sank in rough sea off the eastern coast of Canada, the services said late on Tuesday, though 11 of the crew are still missing.

-"Regrettably, Joint Rescue Coordination Center (JRCC) Halifax can confirm that an additional three deceased individuals have been recovered from the sunken fishing vessel," the centre said on its twitter account.
-It had announced the recovery of seven bodies earlier.
+"Regrettably, Joint Rescue Coordination Center (JRCC) Halifax can confirm that an additional three deceased individuals have been recovered from the sunken fishing vessel," the centre said on its Twitter account.
+Earlier, it announced the recovery of seven bodies.
 Three surviving sailors from the trawler, suffering from severe hypothermia, were plucked from a life raft early on Tuesday.
+It was not immediately clear what caused the trawler, called the Villa de Pitanxo, to sink.

+The shipwreck was the most fatal involving a Spanish boat in years and was a particular blow to the Villa de Pitanxo's home region of Galicia, in northwestern Spain, whose sailors have travelled the world's seas for fish for centuries.
+The Villa de Pitanxo sank around 450 km (280 miles) east-southeast of Newfoundland, the ministry said.

-The Villa de Pitanxo belongs to Nores Marin, a fishing company based in Pontevedra in the northwestern Spanish region of Galicia.
+The Villa de Pitanxo was registered in Nores Marin, a fishing company based in Pontevedra, Galicia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)